 Human trafficking is the legal name for slavery, but human trafficking laws in California aren’t limited to only involuntary servitude.
-In fact, if you violate California’s pimping and pandering laws and the prostitute in question is a minor, you could be charged with violating human trafficking laws in California, even if you did not force the minor in any way.
-If you have been accused of human trafficking, it is critical you contact an Oceanside Sex Crimes Lawyer as soon as possible.
+In fact, if you violate California’s pimping and pandering laws and the prostitute in question is a minor, you could also be charged with violating human trafficking laws in California, even if you did not force the minor in any way.
+If you have been accused of this serious offense, it is critical you contact a San Diego human trafficking defense attorney as soon as possible.

 Under California, someone has committed human trafficking if they deprived someone of their personal liberty in order to obtain forced labor or services.
 You can also be charged if you deprived someone of their personal liberty with the intent to violate the state’s laws against pimping and pandering, child pornography, extortion or blackmail, and other laws regarding commercial sex acts and child exploitation.
 You can even be charged if you try to persuade a minor to engage in commercial sex acts with the intent to violate one of the previously mentioned laws.

 In other words, if you received a commission from a brothel for recruiting new prostitutes and you convinced a 17 year old to become a prostitute so she could pay off her family’s debts, you could be convicted of human trafficking, even if the girl was all too eager to do the work.
-Similarly, if a company imported Chinese workers to sew clothes in an illegal sweatshop and wouldn’t let them leave under threat of injury, someone who just made sure the workers didn’t leave, but didn’t actually force the immigrants to work could also be accused of human trafficking, even if they didn’t force the people to work.
+Similarly, if a company imported Chinese workers to sew clothes in an illegal sweatshop and wouldn’t let them leave under threat of injury, someone who just watched the workers to make sure they didn’t leave could also be accused of human trafficking, even if they didn’t actually force the people to work.

-If you have been accused of human trafficking, you may be worried because these charges are very serious.
-Depending on the facts and circumstances, a good Oceanside sex crimes lawyer may be able to have the charges reduced to a much less serious offense.
+If you have been accused of human trafficking, you need to take these charges seriously.
+Depending on the facts and circumstances, a good San Diego sex trafficking attorney may be able to have the charges reduced to a much less serious offense.
 In some cases, you may be able to avoid a conviction altogether because you were falsely accused or there is insufficient evidence to prove your guilty.

-If you believe you are under investigation for violating human trafficking laws in California, please call (760) 643-4050 to schedule a free initial consultation with Oceanside sex crime defense lawyer Peter M. Liss.
+If you believe you are under investigation for violating human trafficking laws in California, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Image by Engin Akyurt